 Remember that you only need to water your geraniums when the soil it’s dry.

-If you find it hard to estimate the proper moisture level, it’s advisable to use a moisture meter.
+If you find it hard to estimate the proper moisture level, it’s advisable to use a moisture meter (get one from Amazon).

 Geraniums should be watered in the morning or in the evening, not during the noontime, or when it is very hot outside.

 3. Feed geraniums with fertilizer